 - Every department webpage has a Faculty/Staff tab that gives the complete contact listing for everyone in the department.
-Try Loyola’s VSW (Very Searchable Website) by typing the name of your department into the Search Box (also at the top of every Loyola webpage), and follow the links…
+Try Loyola’s VSW (Very Searchable Website) by typing the name of your department into the Search Box (which is also at the top of every Loyola webpage), and follow the links…

 - To search for faculty or staff by first or last name, click here: https://www.loyno.edu/search/people